 For a downloadable audio version of the State Voter Information Guide, please visit: https://voterguide.sos.ca.gov/en/alt-versions/

 Accessible voting system

-The poll worker will ask you if you want to vote using a paper ballot or an electronic touch screen ballot.
-Each polling place in the county has a touch screen voting unit that is ADA-compliant and has the following features:
+The poll worker will ask you if you want to vote using a paper ballot or tablet.
+Each polling place in the county has multiple tablets that are ADA-compliant and have the following features:

 - an audio option that reads the ballot to you